Table of Contents

 - Packing boxes and adding a shipping label to the shipment

 - Running to the post office or having a carrier pick up packages to be shipped to a customer

 On top of that, there are retail fulfillment costs to familiarize yourself with and other pieces of the puzzle including managing inventory, trying to compete with Amazon, tracking a shipment’s status for a customer, and more.

 Direct-to-consumer (DTC) brands must have a sound retail order fulfillment process to ensure customer satisfaction.
-Unlike traditional retail distribution, where a customer has to go to a brick-and-mortar retail location to purchase an item, the goal of retail fulfillment is to ship orders as efficiently as possible from a store, home, or fulfillment center to the customer’s doorstep.
+Unlike traditional B2B or retail distribution, where a customer has to go to a brick-and-mortar retail location to purchase an item, the goal of retail fulfillment is to ship orders as efficiently as possible from a store, home, or fulfillment center to the customer’s doorstep.